 -

-📉 Check whether the rent and deposit are reasonable.
+📉 Check that the rent and security deposit are reasonable.

 -

-✉️ Respond immediately in writing when threatened with eviction.
+✉️ Respond immediately in writing if there is a threat of eviction.

 -

-⚖️ Consult a tenancy law attorney in case of disputes.
+⚖️ Consult a tenancy law lawyer for disputes.

 1. Do expats in the Netherlands have tenant protection?